afeld/python-public-policy/README.md

 ### Turning in assignments

+1. Ensure all the outputs are visible and the notebook is cleaned up
+   - What you see is what the instructors will see.
 1. Share the notebook
    1. [Share the file](https://support.google.com/drive/answer/2494822) with alf9@nyu.edu and asu227@nyu.edu
    1. Change the permissions to `Commenter`